 Empowering entrepreneurial ecosystems

 We can’t solve problems alone.
 That’s why we empower others to run their own accelerator programs by licensing the Uncharted Playbook.
-To date, our Playbook has been used in over 30 countries to implement over 50 programs.
+To date, our Playbook has been used in over 30 countries to implement a variety programs.
 It contains two modules with over 80 hours of curriculum — Business Model Validation and Investment Preparedness — plus guides and resources for running an accelerator program from start to finish.

 Built around two of the biggest hurdles for early-stage entrepreneurs, the Playbook contains two curricula.
 Each curriculum is broken into workshops that can be delivered standalone or over the course of a five-day intensive accelerator.
 These workshops contain detailed facilitator guides, interactive presentations, and hands-on worksheets or activities for entrepreneurs.

 This 40-hour intensive curriculum is designed for prototype and pilot-stage entrepreneurs who are looking to rapidly and systematically validate their venture’s business model.
 Click to see an example.

 We know that having excellent curriculum and delivery is only one part of the puzzle.
 First, you have to get there.
 The Playbook includes resources beginning with planning a timeline and building a team, moving through to follow-up email templates and post-program entrepreneur surveys.

 Build a solid team with descriptions of team roles and responsibilities, communication tools, and tips on cultural practices.

 Stay on track with easy-to-follow checklists for events, budgeting, fundraising, outreach, recruitment, and more.